dailystory/docs/articles/changelog/2020/august.md

 ## August 5, 2020
 * wildcard url matching trigger
 * bug email conditions weren't defaulting to 72 hours
+* allow email has clicked condition to use specific url

 ## August 4, 2020
 * return urls in email for automation